Button Text

 No items found.

-On 9 June 2014, a group of pro-Russian terrorists shot at soap sculptures of Kulikovska, which were exhibited on the territory of Izolyatsia Art Centre in Donetsk, Ukraine.
-The art center was captured and looted by the DPR militants.
+On 9 June 2014, a group of pro-russian terrorists shot at soap sculptures of Kulikovska, which were exhibited on the territory of Izolyatsia Art Centre in Donetsk, Ukraine.
+The art center was captured and looted by the dpr (donetsk people's republic) militants.
 These traumatic events resulted in sharp political performances by Maria Kulikovska, and even the shooting of her own sculptures that was filmed by Daria Onyshchenko for her film — «The Forgotten».
 These and others figures, made by Maria in collaboration with Oleh Vinnichenko, were shown in the cave of Odesa Fine Arts Museum at the exhibition «My Skin is My Business», which had addressed the issues of self-esteem of women in Ukraine, vulnerability of the female body and gender inequality in contemporary patriarchal society.

 No items found.